RebinW/active-directory-domain-services/06-access-control/folders_and_permissions.md

 I was logged on with the user account Line Hansen on the client PC and I could not see the HR folder created in SharedNetworkFolders:
 ![Enumeration](screenshots/enumeration.png)

+Conclusion:
+- Access-Based Enumeration works as intended
+- Users can only see folders they have permission to access

 ## Results

 ## Lessons Learned